DS 320: Algorithms for Data Science

 Important Links:

 Homework: Homeworks will be posted on Piazza when they become available.
-Homework must be typed up using LaTeX; here is a quick resource on LaTeX and here is a LaTeX template you may use for the homework.
+Homework must be handwritten or typed up using LaTeX; here is a quick resource on LaTeX and here is a LaTeX template you may use for the homework.
 Here is another short guide to LaTeX.
 You may find it easier to use Overleaf.

 Important Dates (Tentative)

 Midterm I: Tues.
-Feb 26.
+Feb 10.

 Midterm II: Tues.
-March 31.
+March 3.

 Lecture Schedule (Tentative)